 4. Bunkers del Carmel, Barcelona

-Barcelona is definitely one of the most beautiful cities in Spain.
+Barcelona is definitely one of the most beautiful places in Spain to live in.
 Not for nothing did I move to the Catalan capital just a few months after my first trip to Barcelona.
 Barcelona is full of extraordinary and impressive sights.
 One of the most beautiful of these attractions is the Bunkers del Carmel.

-Still being sort of a hidden gem a few years ago, today many travelers are drawn to this beautiful place from which you can enjoy an incredible 360-degree view over the entire city.
+Up until a few years ago, Bunkers del Carmel was still one of the secret places to visit in Spain.
+A hidden gem really.
+Today, many travelers are drawn to this beautiful place from which you can enjoy an incredible 360-degree view over the entire city.

 Inside the bunkers, you can find a small exhibition where you can learn more about the history and use of this place.
 The bunkers are thus a real highlight and shouldn’t be missed on any Barcelona itinerary.

 More about Barcelona